EDITED BY F. J. POWICKE,

 gladly tell you ye congregationall men here, of chiefe name, are utterly

-against and are wholly of my mind).
+mind).
 Do you indeed think yt the

 Catholike Visible Church is not united by a covenant, or that there is